jeffhandley/jeffhandley.github.io/_posts/2019-12-23-remote-for-the-right-candidate.md

 ## Searching for Remote-Friendly Job Openings

 I recently saw a [tweet criticizing a job opening](https://twitter.com/daveaglick/status/1208515621618671618) where the employer stated that they were hiring local, or "remote for the right candidate."
-That phrase can understandably invoke some doubt or frustration with the potential employer.
+That phrase can understandably evoke some doubt or frustration.

 * I'm remote; would _I_ be the right candidate?
 * Why do _some_ people get preferential treatment to be able to work from home?